Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 What is the cost of leisure activities in South Korea?

-Leisure activities can vary, but students should budget around Rs 5,000 to Rs 10,000 monthly for entertainment and outings.
+Leisure activities can vary, but students should budget around KRW 50,000–150,000 per month for cinema, gym, dining out, and weekend outings.

 How does the cost of living in South Korea compare to India?

-The cost of living in South Korea is generally higher than in India, especially in major cities like Seoul.
+The cost of living in South Korea is generally 3–4× higher than India, especially in major cities like Seoul.
+Regional cities narrow that gap considerably.

 What financial tips do you have for Indian students studying in South Korea?